jeffpar/pcjs.v1/_posts/2016-05-04-the-sharpening.md

 ---

 That's all for now.
-Work continues on the new [PC8080](/modules/pc8080/) emulator and [Space Invaders](/devices/pc8080/machine/invaders/).
+Work continues on the new [PC8080](/modules/pc8080/) emulator and the [Space Invaders](/devices/pc8080/machine/invaders/) test machine.
 More on that later, when it's finished.

+Until then, May the 4th be with you!

 *[@jeffpar](http://twitter.com/jeffpar)*
 *May 4, 2016*